The Plurality of Parkinson’s

 This leads to infections.
 You want to clean that nasty bite, so what do you do?
 If dousing the wound in alcohol or hydrogen peroxide is your go to, rethink that.
 I’ve seen hands blow up in size and turn bright red …The..
 Next..
 Day after treatment with overly strong cleansers.
 Those agents are not recommended in the medical literature because they can worsen healing.
 So, it’s boring gentle soap and lots of water.
 Irrigate, irrigate, irrigate.
 If you’re uncomfortable with the way a wound looks then wrap in a dressing and be seen at a medical facility for further treatment.
 Especially if it’s popping open with continued bleeding.
 You also might need a tetanus shot.

 What I do if something is in the early stages and just beginning to look like it may become infected (warm, tender and reddish) is to put heat on the area.
 This is counter intuitive because the area is already hot.
-A heating pad* is best, because it stays at gentle heat longer than a warm compress.
-That heat essentially brings your blood to the area that needs it., and in the blood, lives your immune cells which fight off infection.
+A heating pad* is best, because it stays at gentle heat much longer than a warm compress.
+The heat essentially brings your blood to the area that needs it and within that blood, lives your immune cells which fight off infection.
 You may still need antibiotics, but sometimes you don’t.
 If I get to something quick enough, just the heat and my body’s immune system can do the trick.

 I have lots more of these, but will start there.
-Here’s wishing you fun and safety which are the two things that I request from my cat whenever I leave him.
+Here’s wishing you fun and safety which are the two things that I request from my cat whenever I leave him for the day.

 *Could you use an electric blanket in a pinch…….yes.